U.S. Army Soldiers Conduct Operations in the Middle East

-A U.S. Army soldier monitors a Single Channel Ground and Airborne Radio System (SINCGARS) in the U.S. Central Command area of responsibility.
-The SINCGARS is a tactical FM radio used by both U.S. and allied forces for secure communications.
+A U.S. Army air defense artilleryman works to place an MIM-104 Patriot missile system into operation in the U.S. Central Command area of responsibility.
+The Patriot is the Army’s primary terminal-phase anti-ballistic missile system.
 (U.S. Army photo)

 |Date Taken: